ddinu/observable/README.rst

 Contributing
 ------------

 Bug reports, feature requests, documentation and code contributions are welcome and highly appreciated.

 Legal and Licensing
 -------------------

 The library is licensed under the `Apache License version 2.0 <LICENSE.txt>`_.

+Please note that all contributions are considered to be provided under the terms of this license.

 Supported compilers
 -------------------